senatoredu/eksbpplaceholder/loadbalancing.md

 routing algorithm; the default routing algorithm is round robin with the least outstanding requests routing algorithm also an alternative.

-### Choose the Network Load Balancer (NLB) if your workload is TCP, or HTTPS but requires backend SSL passthrough
+### Choose the Network Load Balancer (NLB) if your workload is TCP, or if your workload requires Source IP Preservation of Clients

 A Network Load Balancer functions at the fourth layer (Transport) of the Open Systems Interconnection (OSI) model.
-It can also handle millions of requests per second (RPS).
+It is suited for TCP & UDP based workloads.
+Network Load Balancer also by default preserves the Source IP of address of the clients when presenting the traffic to the pod.

 ### Choose the Network Load Balancer (NLB) if your workload cannot utilize DNS